 What is a "rate lock period"?

-A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a particular number of points for you for a specified period during your application process.
-This keeps you from going through your whole application process and finding out at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to set a specific interest rate and a particular number of points for you for a specified period of time while your application is processed.
+This protects you from getting through your entire application process and discovering at the end that the interest rate has gone up.